emalgari/emalgari/README.md

 I Worked as a teacher for several years, but found programming fascinating, so I decided to dive in and learn more about it.

-I am currently studying front-end web development at Sundsgårdens Folkhögskola Rydebäck, Sweden.
+Having successfully completed a course in IT-front-end web development at Sundsgrdens Folkhögskola Rydebäck, Sweden.

 In order to improve my skills, I am currently seeking an internship.